cedadev/cis/doc/file_information.rst

     * ``filenames`` is a mandatory file or list of files to read from.
     * ``product`` is an optional CIS data product to use (see :ref:`Data Products <data-products-reading>`):

+  Note that the product can only be specified if a variable is specified.
 See :ref:`datagroups` for a more detailed explanation of datagroups.

 ``--type`` allows the user to list only ``SD`` or ``VD`` variables from an HDF file, the default is ``All``